jeppestaerk/alfred-show-network-info/readme.md

 ## To do

-- Find better and more suitable icons
+- [ ] Find better and more suitable icons
-  - local ip
-  - public ip
-  - gateway ip
-  - device ip
-  - workflow and options
-- Make a presentation gif for readme
+- [ ] Make a presentation gif for readme
-- Spread it to the public on alfred forums ect.
+- [ ] Spread it to the public on alfred forums ect.

 ## Credits